Application to the department's graduate programs must be made online through the Graduate School of Arts and Sciences.

 Many students who complete the M.A. in political science pursue fields and careers similar to those pursued by students who complete the M.I.A. and M.P.A.
-However, the M.A. program in political science is similar to a first-year Ph.D. course of study, and many of the students enroll in the M.A. program in political science in order to assess their interest in completing a Ph.D. program in political science.
+However, the M.A. program in political science is more similar to a first-year Ph.D. course of study, and students who enroll in the M.A. program in political science are interested in jobs that involve political science research within or outside academic settings (see our alumni page here.)

 Q. How do I obtain application forms?

 A. All prospective students must apply online.
 The Graduate School of Arts and Sciences does not print applications.
 Transcripts and supplemental material should be submitted online.
 Standardized test scores should be reported officially by ETS.
 Letters of recommendation must be submitted by the recommender directly to the application system.

 Q. Is it possible to waive my application fee?